 - The development, with the Medical Director, of a medical care plan of treatment for a resident, as ordered by physician.

 - Conduct a full body system review (physical assessment) of each resident on a quarterly basis and report all findings to Medical Director.
-(Quarterly assessment packet to be completed by assigned nurse prior to quarterly deadline)
+(Assessment forms completed electronically on JotForm by Medical Services Manager)

 - Ensuring proper follow-up for medical appointments, medication and treatment orders, other laboratory needs, tests and x-rays.
 Results must be timely reported to physician and team.

 - Ensuring all orders are administered per physician orders.

 - Ensuring immunizations remain up-to-date according to physician order sheets and administered as per orders.